 The Howard School prides itself on our technologically savvy educators and students.
 A pioneer in the use of assistive technology in educating learning disabled students, we believe that technology is a vital tool in the educational process, and that students must be comfortable with all forms of new technology to stay competitive in today’s world.
 Teachers work with our Instructional Technology and Assistive Technology staff to introduce new technology to the students at the correct age and skill level.

 Equipped with the right tools, technology can help bridge learning difficulties for students.
 Tech tools and software integrate easily to make learning more accessible at school and at home.
-For example, using voice-recognition software, students bypass a reading or writing difficulty and produce written work that can be evaluated on the merits of creativity and expression.
+For example, using text-to-speech software to access curriculum, students who struggle with decoding are able to access and learn material at their intellectual level, instead of being limited to information at their decoding level.
+They gain exposure to higher level vocabulary and more complex sentence structures that they wouldn’t have access to without support.
+In addition, students can use voice-recognition software or electronic writing supports to bypass or help remediate a writing difficulty and produce written work that can be evaluated on the merits of creativity and expression.
 Assistive technology software also allows students to dictate classwork into a smartphone, email the file and download it for study at home.

 - Text-to-Speech (TTS)